Academics in Morocco

 School of Humanities and Social Sciences

 This six-week summer program in Rabat is led by IAU's Dean of Business and International Relations, Professor Aboubakr Jamai, MBA.
-Students enroll in courses ranging from Moroccan culture to women's studies, foreign politics, international journalism, and much more.
+Students enroll in courses ranging from Moroccan culture to Arabic language, foreign politics, international journalism, and much more.
 Included is a week-long field study throughout Europe, local site visits and cultural activities, and an optional homestay experience.

 January Term Seminars